elastic-interval/pretenst-com/_drafts/2020-07-27-elastic-bubble.md

 ## Elastic Bubble

-I had nice 3mm elastic cord, and I bought a bunch of 10mm transparent PVC pipes.
+I had nice 3mm [elastic cord](https://www.lijnenspecialist.nl/elastic), and I bought a bunch of 10mm transparent [PVC pipes](https://www.pvc24.nl/kopen/transparante-pvc-buizen/).
+My goal was to build a bubble.

 ![bubble][bubble-a]

-The goal is to build a [small tensegrity sphere](https://pretenst.com/app/#sphere-1), which should be a bit bouncy and behave like a bubble.
+With some cutting, drilling, and knotting, I built a [small tensegrity sphere](https://pretenst.com/app/#sphere-1), which should be a bit bouncy and behave like a bubble.

+![bubble][bubble-0]

 The thing to keep in mind for this kind of project is that you will be doing the same thing many many times.
 Drill a hole?..
 60 of them, for example.